"One-Pager" Policy Briefs

 This report presents a brief introduction to Hungarian-US relations since 1920.

 Economic and Policy Response to Coronavirus

 IMF Update on Policy Actions in Hungary

 The following information is copied straight from the IMF for your convenience.
 Also, find it here: https://www.imf.org/en/Topics/imf-and-covid19/Policy-Responses-to-COVID-19#H

-Summary: The number of confirmed COVID-19 cases in Hungary was 895 on April 8, with 58 deaths.
+Summary: The first case of COVID-19 was reported on March 4, 2020.
 The economy has been hit hard by the outbreak as it is tightly intertwined globally through supply chains and tourism.
 The government declared a state of emergency on March 11 and implemented various containment measures, including travel and activity restrictions, and mandatory distance learning for schools and universities.
-Since March 27, mandatory shelter-in-place is in place, except for essential business and activities (e.g., food shopping, healthcare).
+On March 27, mandatory shelter-in-place in place was imposed, except for essential business and activities (e.g., food shopping, healthcare).

 MONETARY AND MACRO-FINANCIAL